 The Chinese government has adopted direct selling laws and regulations that are uncertain and evolving.
 These regulations contain a number of financial and operational restrictions for direct selling companies, most notably on pyramid selling and multi-level compensation.
 These regulations are also subject to discretionary interpretation and enforcement by various municipal and provincial level officials in China.
-Our business in China is that of BabyCare, a direct selling company that we indirectly acquired several years ago to facilitate our expansion into China.
-BabyCare's business model has been developed specifically for China in light of Chinese direct selling laws and regulations.
+For a description of the various risks associated with our business see the "Risk Factors" section of this report.